MicrosoftDocs/learn/learn-pr/iot/create-first-aks-edge-essentials/includes/3-exercise-deploy-aks-edge-essentials.md

-In this exercise we will deploy AKS Edge Essentials in a single machine K3S cluster with a Linux and Windows node.
-We will use the Azure Cloud Shell to create an Azure virtual machine (VM) with Windows 11 Enterprise and run a PowerShell script for easy deployment of AKS Edge Essentials.
+In this exercise, we deploy AKS Edge Essentials in a single machine K3S cluster with a Linux and Windows node.
+We use the Azure Cloud Shell to create an Azure virtual machine (VM) with Windows 11 Enterprise and run a PowerShell script for easy deployment of AKS Edge Essentials.

 ## Create an Azure VM with Windows 11 Enterprise

 Let's create the Azure VM with Windows 11 Enterprise using Azure Cloud Shell.

-1. Start by **activating the Azure sandbox above**.
+1. Start by **activating the Azure sandbox**.

 1. Execute the following command in the Azure Cloud Shell to set the variables for creating the Azure VM: